-Instant Pot Zuppa Toscana Soup is a creamy Tuscan sausage potato soup with kale that’s quick and easy to make.
+Instant Pot Zuppa Toscana is a creamy Tuscan sausage potato soup recipe that's easy to make.
 This Olive Garden copycat is comfort food and one of the best soups you'll ever eat!

 This easy sausage potato soup recipe is loaded with cubed Yukon gold potatoes, flavorful Italian sausage and kale leaves in a creamy broth.
 Top it off with crumbled cooked bacon and grated Parmesan cheese, and you've got a hearty meal in one bowl!

-I used to have a bowl of Zuppa Toscana soup whenever I had lunch with friends at the Olive Garden.
+I used to have a bowl of Olive Garden's Zuppa Toscana soup whenever I had lunch with friends at the Olive Garden.
 I liked it so much that I even made it at home a few times.

-I’m not sure why it took me so long to make Zuppa Toscana in the pressure cooker — probably because one of the kids is definitely not a fan of kale!
+I'm not sure why it took me so long to make Zuppa Toscana in the pressure cooker -- probably because I have picky eaters who aren't crazy about kale!

-You guys, I am so glad I finally converted this soup recipe into an Instant Instant Pot recipe, because this Tuscan-style soup is amazing.
-And, it’s so much quicker in the Instant Pot!
+You guys, I am so glad I finally converted this favorite soup recipe into an Instant Pot recipe, because this Tuscan soup is amazing.
+And, it's so much quicker in the Instant Pot!

-Zuppa Toscana is the Olive Garden’s take on a rustic soup found in Tuscany.
+Zuppa Toscana is Olive Garden's take on a rustic soup of Tuscany.
 The Italian version has beans, more veggies and a lighter broth.

-The restaurant version has potatoes, Italian sausage, kale and bacon in a creamy broth.
+The American version is a hearty soup with potatoes, Italian sausage, kale and crispy bacon with a creamy base.
 Definitely comfort food!